bertdv/bertdv.github.io/teaching/AIP-5SSB0.md

 - **Prerequisites**: Mathematical maturity equivalent to undergraduate engineering program.
 Some MATLAB programming skills are helpful.

-- This course replaces the 3-ECTS course **5MB20-Adaptive Information Processing**, which was taught between 2005-2014.
+- This course is a replacement for the 3-ECTS course **5MB20-Adaptive Information Processing**, which was taught between 2005-2014.
 The new course 5SSB0 is a 5-ECTS course and while the contents are similar to 5MB20, some lessons have been extended with new materials.
-The slide materials for [5MB20 for the academic year 2014/15 are still available here](https://github.com/bertdv/AIP-5SSB0/blob/master/lessons/files/5MB20-part-1-slides-all.pdf?dl=0).
+The slide materials for [5MB20 for the academic year 2014/15 are still available here](https://github.com/bertdv/AIP-5SSB0/blob/master/lessons/booklet/5MB20-part-1-slides-all.pdf?dl=0).

 - You're advised to bring the lecture notes (either in soft- or hardcopy) with you to class in order to add your personal comments.